Home » The Philippines » How to obtain the SIRV investor visa in the Philippines?

 How do I get a retirement visa in the Philippines?

 You must meet certain conditions to get a retirement visa (Special Resident Retiree’s Visa or SRRV) in the Philippines.
-You qualify if you’re at least 50 years old with a pension.
+You qualify if you’re at least 50 years old and have a pension.
 Alternatively, you’re eligible if you’re 35 or older and deposit at least $50,000.
 You cannot have a criminal record and must be able to support yourself and any joining family members financially.
 You may also need to consider the costs of the SRRV visa application, its renewal, and the potential need for cancellation.

 Can foreigners buy property in the Philippines with SIRV?